 Sometimes it’s hard to go it alone when your starting something new.
 If you’re married, your spouse will hold you accountable (assuming they are on board with the plan).
 If not, find a friend or family member who is willing to help you be accountable to your written budget.

-Ask your accountability partner to check in with you once a week to see how you’re doing at sticking to your budget.
+Ask your accountability partner to check in with you once a week.
+They will keep you accountable for how you’re doing at sticking to your budget.
 Give them permission to be a little tough with you if they need to.
 Just like having a personal trainer, having someone else involved to keep you motivated can be just what you need to stick with your budget.

 Commit to Never Using Consumer Debt Again

-I’ll tell you from personal experience that getting rid of all consumer debt is one of the best things Angie and I ever did to stop wasting money, reduce our stress levels, and have more money at the end of the month.
+I’ll tell you from personal experience that getting rid of all consumer debt is one of the best things Angie and I ever did.
+We stopped wasting money, reduced our stress levels, and have more money at the end of the month.

 Achieving true financial freedom means not being a slave to the lender.
 Commit yourself to going cash only.
-Cut up the credit cards, get rid of the car payments (yes it can be done!), and eliminate other types of credit that drain your finances dry.
+Cut up the credit cards, get rid of the car payments, and eliminate everything that drains your finances dry.

 I’ve written several articles on how to get rid of different types of consumer debt which you can find below.